CrackTheCode016/subxt-starter/README.md

 # Subxt Starter Example

-This project demonstrates how to interact with a Substrate-based blockchain (like Paseo) using Rust and the [`subxt`](https://github.com/paritytech/subxt) library.
+This project demonstrates how to interact with a Polkadot SDK-based blockchain (like Paseo) using Rust and the [`subxt`](https://github.com/paritytech/subxt) library.

 ## What does this code do?